GENI-NSF/geni-tools/README.txt

 See http://groups.geni.net/geni/wiki/GeniApi

 Known issues, Omni tutorials and further documentation are on the GCF Wiki: http://trac.gpolab.bbn.com/gcf.
-GCF and Omni source, and in future issues found in this package, will be available on Github: https://github.com/GENI-NSF/geni-tools.
+GCF and Omni source, and in future all issues found in this package, will be available on Github: https://github.com/GENI-NSF/geni-tools.